 About Rep. Ed Orcutt

 Rep. Ed Orcutt was appointed to the Washington State House of Representatives in 2002.
 From 2002 to 2013, he represented the 18th District.
-Due to redistricting, Ed went on to represent the 20th District and is serving his eleventh term as state representative.
+Due to redistricting, Ed went on to represent the 20th District and is serving his twelfth term as state representative.

 Focused on creating jobs and protecting taxpayers, Ed is an advocate for policies that benefit families and communities.
 He is also a strong voice for a more effective and accountable state government that works for – not against – property owners and employers.

 Ed is the ranking member on the House Finance Committee, which considers issues relating to state and local revenues.
 He is also a member of the state Economic and Revenue Forecast Council.
 Ed believes our state tax system produces enough revenue to pay for state priorities, and state lawmakers should resist efforts to raise taxes on individuals, families, or employers.

 Ed is also a leader on transportation issues, having served as ranking member on the House Transportation Committee from 2013 to 2018.
 He continues to serve on the committee where he advocates for local transportation solutions and the effective use of state gas-tax revenue.
-Ed also serves on the House Rural Development, Agriculture, and Natural Resources Committee where he relies on his forestry background to advocate for sound forest policy.
-And, he serves on Joint Legislative Audit and Review Committee which oversees how state government operates.
+Ed also serves on the House Agriculture and Natural Resources Committee where he relies on his forestry background to advocate for sound forest policy.
+He also serves on Joint Legislative Audit and Review Committee which oversees how state government operates.

 Ed received an Associate of Science Degree in Forest Management from the University of Maine.
 He then went on to earn a Bachelor of Science Degree in Forest Management from the University of Idaho.
 Ed has been a forestry consultant since 1990.
 In 2009, he became the owner of his own consulting company.

 An advocate for protecting our economy, employers, and quality of life, Ed’s experience as a small business owner has provided insight on the challenges employers and families face from their government.